Baseball team ‘signs’ 100-year-old who declined tryout to fight in WWII

-On Monday, the Bisons will finally get Roy Kinyon on the team.
+On Monday, the Bisons will finally get Roy Kinyon on the team, WIVB reports.
 They plan to sign the 100-year-old shortstop to a one-day contract for the Fourth of July, honoring him 80 years after they first recruited him.

 “It’s not often a minor league general manager gets to add a true American hero to his club’s roster,” general manager Anthony Sprague said in a press release.
 “But I am thrilled that we’ve come to terms with Roy on this one-day contract so that he can forever be part of the Buffalo Bisons team.”